Gedeon-m-gedus/dog-cat-classifier/README.md

 - dataset.py
 - model.py

-2. Get the dog and cat Dataset is on this <a href='https://drive.google.com/file/d/1Cn0B9Zr2irUnZcHqODT9IilGHf9fZ61R/view'>link</a> and remember to specify the dataset path in main.py code
+2. Get the dog and cat Dataset from this <a href='https://drive.google.com/file/d/1Cn0B9Zr2irUnZcHqODT9IilGHf9fZ61R/view'>link</a> and remember to specify the dataset path in main.py code

 3. Run the main.py file